richardbarran/django-perfect404/README.rst

     :target: https://pypi.python.org/pypi/django-perfect404/
     :alt: Latest PyPI version

-Easy to install perfect 404 page, based on [A List Apart's article][article].
+Easy to install perfect 404 page, based on `A List Apart's article<http://www.alistapart.com/articles/perfect404/>`_.

 The main goal of this small project — to provide a simple but flexible way to add an excellent 404 page, which handles referers, broken links,